Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Why QuickBooks Time Is Best for Firms on QuickBooks

 QuickBooks Time is the obvious pick if your firm already runs on QuickBooks.
-Formerly TSheets, it syncs staff hours straight into QuickBooks Online and Payroll in one click, with no export file to wrestle.
+Formerly TSheets, it syncs staff hours straight into QuickBooks Online and Payroll in one click with no export file to wrestle.

 That one-click sync is the whole reason to pick it.
 Staff clock in on a tablet kiosk with a four-digit PIN and a photo, or on the mobile app with GPS, and approved hours flow into your existing QuickBooks payroll without a middle step.
 For a firm whose bookkeeper lives in Intuit already, that removes a whole task.

-It's the priciest option here, and it's meant to be.
+One caution: It's the priciest option here, and it's meant to be.
 Premium runs $20 a month base plus $10 per user, and that per-user rate rose in July 2026.
 Geofencing is locked to the higher Elite tier.
 So this one earns its slot on integration, not budget.
 See our breakdown of the 2026 QuickBooks Time price increase for the full math.

 Key Features